Colonial history of the United States: Women's roles

 The experiences of women varied greatly from colony to colony during the colonial era.
 In New England, the Puritan settlers brought their strong religious values with them to the New World, which dictated that a woman be submissive to her husband and dedicate herself to rearing God-fearing children to the best of her ability.

 There were ethnic differences in the treatment of women.
 Among Puritan settlers in New England, wives almost never worked in the fields with their husbands.
 In German communities in Pennsylvania, however, many women worked in fields and stables.
 German and Dutch immigrants granted women more control over property, which was not permitted in the local English law.
 Unlike English colonial wives, German and Dutch wives owned their own clothes and other items and were also given the ability to write wills disposing of the property brought into the marriage.

+Like the many wives of founders and soldiers of the American Revolution, Mary Bartlett's life "shows how crucial a role these women played while their husbands fought the battles and formed the laws of the new nation.
+It was not just that they were making it all work at home, they were also passionate patriots themselves, engaged in the government and the war just as their husbands, sons, brothers, fathers, and friends were", according to Cokie Roberts in Founding Mothers : The women who raised our nation.

 Work for women included running establishments based on their culinary skills.
 The first restaurant in the colonies belonged to Goody Armitage in Massachusetts in 1643.
-While leisure activity for women of the time included playing the clavier, harpsichord, clavichord and the organ.
+Leisure activity for women of the time included playing the clavier, harpsichord, clavichord and the organ.
 Women (as well as men) danced in balls especially after 1700.
 These dances had a strict social code with mistakes in choreography scrutinized and a loss of prestige would follow with excessive dance errors.

 By the mid-18th century, the values of the American Enlightenment became established and weakened the view that husbands were natural "rulers" over their wives.
 There was a new sense of shared marriage.
 Legally, husbands took control of wives' property when marrying.
 Divorce was almost impossible until the late 18th century.